Nemitzz/REST-API-TOKEN-BASED/README.md

   require an authorization token to be performed.

 - All tests were done using [Insomnia](https://insomnia.rest/)

+- I've also developed a React application that consumes this API.
+You can read its documentation and download it [HERE](https://github.com/Nemitzz/React-API-Consumer)

 - This is a project from the course I am taking on Udemy, with professor Luiz Otávio Miranda: